Thank you all of you who've got in touch with useful resources to share with each other.

 Resources for talking with children about Coronavirus can be found at https://www.childrenscommissioner.gov.uk/coronavirus/

 The Children and Families Special Interest Group (SIG) have an article on Challenges for

 Children and Families in Time of Containment, Quarantine, and Isolation: An Irish Perspective available on the downloads section of this page.

 The Dublin Children and Young People’s Services Committees have developed a directory of Covid-19 wellbeing resources accessible at https://www.dublincypscdirectory.ie/

 The UNESCO Centre for Child and Family Research NUI Galway are hosting weekly webinars on Thursdays at 6pm live on Facebook on the theme of Living and Learning Empathy in Covid-19: A Virtual Global Conversation.
 You can play back the webinars that have already taken place at http://www.childandfamilyresearch.ie/cfrc/weeklywebinars/

-The Children's Principal Social Workers Network (UK), in association with What Works for Children's Social Care run a COVID-19 Webinar Series for which you can register at the following links:
+The Children's Principal Social Workers Network (UK), in association with What Works for Children's Social Care have run a COVID-19 Webinar Series.

 SUPPORTS FOR WORKING WITH ADULTS WITH LEARNING DISABILITIES/ ADULTS WITH AUTISM